-, known for its work on the Norwegian National Opera & Ballet and the Bibliotheca Alexandrina in Egypt.
-Called "Under," the restaurant will stand on the sea bed five meters below the surface, its thick walls designed to withstand the most variable sea conditions.
+The restaurant, called “Under,” is designed by Norwegian architectural firm Snøhetta, famous for its work on the Norwegian National Opera & Ballet and the Bibliotheca Alexandrina in Egypt.
+It will stand on the sea bed five meters below the surface, with thick walls designed to withstand the most variable sea conditions.
+It will be Snøhetta’s first underwater project.

 “One of the benefits of this building is how it links nature and land, and how you can come safe from the land and in a very dramatic way go down through this concrete tube to the nature at sea level, and experience what normally is not experienced,” said Rune Grasdal, lead architect on the project.